haakonms/Samfundet/README.md

 ### Code architecture:
-This code contains the following files:
+This code contains the following files in the src folder:

 * run.py

-	The whole code can be executed by running run.py.
+	The reults will be reproduced when running run.py.

+* unet.ipynb (Jupyter Notebook)
+	The notebook for training our U-net model.

+* cnn.ipynb (Jupyter Notebook)
+	The notebook for training our basic CNN model.

+* unet_model.py
+	Contains the U-net model.

+* cnn_model.py
+	Contains the basic CNN model.

+* data_extraction.py

+* image_processing.py

-* helpers.py
+* image_augmentation.py

-	Contains the given functions for loading csv, predicting labels and create a csv submission.

-* implementations.py
+* mask_to_submission.py
+	Code provided to us.